 Sunday Brunch at Barnacles by the Sea, Shangri-La’s Rasa Sentosa Resort & Spa

-If you’re looking for the ultimate kids’ brunch experience in Singapore, then the Sunday Brunch at Barnacles by the Sea at Shangri-La’s Rasa Sentosa Resort & Spa wins hands down.
+Barnacles by the Sea at Shangri-La’s Rasa Sentosa Resort & Spa opens exclusively on Sundays to deliver the ultimate kids’ brunch experience.
 Set in a stunning waterfront location, the little people will be endlessly entertained by activities such as magic shows and balloon sculpting – with an occasional guest appearance from a real live bunny!
 While the booze isn’t as free flowing as some other brunch locales, you’ll be busy feasting on Alaskan king crabs and succulent roast meats.
-Pool access is inclusive of brunch, so there’s really nothing stopping you from taking a leisurely swim afterwards.
+Top up an extra $20 for pool access and you’ll be able to take a leisurely swim afterwards.
 (Psst, call ahead and you might even be able to squeeze the littles into the super cool toots club with treehouse slide, club activities and outdoor playground, all meals included!)

 Where: Barnacles by the Sea, Shangri-La’s Rasa Sentosa Resort & Spa, 101 Siloso Road, Sentosa, Singapore 098970; www.shangri-la.com/rasasentosa.